kubermatic/docs/content/kubermatic/v2.15/installation/add_seed_cluster/_index.en.md

 a ServiceAccount in the seed cluster, bind it to the `cluster-admin` role and then put the ServiceAccount's token into the kubeconfig file.
 Afterwards the file can be used in KKP.

-The Seed resource itself needs to be called `kubermatic` and needs to reference the new kubeconfig Secret like so:
+The Seed resource itself needs to be called `kubermatic` (for the Community Edition) and needs to reference the new kubeconfig Secret like so:

 ```yaml
 apiVersion: v1